SMF: Template-free and Rig-free Animation Transfer using Kinetic Codes: Introduction

 \section{Introduction}

 Motion brings characters to life.
-To build any digital twin world, be it scenario planning, games, or movies, there is a fundamental need to add motion to static characters.
+To build any digital twin world, be it for scenario planning, games, or movies, adding motion to static characters is a fundamental requirement.
 Manually authoring full-body motion is tedious, error-prone, and requires significant effort from skilled artists.
 This quickly becomes expensive when scaling to long sequences or animating many different characters.
 Hence, researchers seek data-driven solutions.

 Traditional approaches investigate this problem with explicit priors --- statistical body templates (e.g., SMPL~\cite{SMPL:2015} for humans, CAFM~\cite{cafm} for animals) to model shape and pose variations or constructing specific character rigs to transfer joint motion to full body motion via skinning weights.
-These approaches are simple, popular, and fairly robust, but come at the cost of having to first build an expressive shape along with a corresponding pose space.
+These approaches are simple, popular, and robust, but come at the cost of having to first build an expressive shape space along with a corresponding pose space, and are restricted to specific templates.

 Automating these workflows with learning-based solutions has gained popularity: learning a space of stick figure character motion (e.g., neural motion field~\cite{he2022nemf}) or phase-based character control~\cite{phaseFunctioned:17}); enabling deformation transfer from a source-target pair to a new shape via neural Jacobian fields~\cite{aigerman2022neural,trj}; or learning skinning weights from a set of annotated rigged characters~\cite{RigNet:20,qin2023NFR}.
-These approaches, however, require various levels of intermediate supervision, handle limited \emph{either} motion or shape variations, and suffer from limited generalization.
+These approaches, however, require various levels of intermediate supervision, are limited in their handling of motion or shape variations, and suffer from limited generalization.

-Given a coarse motion specification, we transfer animation to a full-character mesh, \textit{without} access to any rig or morphable template.
+Given a coarse motion specification, we transfer animation to a full-character mesh, \textit{without} access to any rig or morphable template, at train or test times.
 A natural approach is to treat this as a sequence prediction problem.
 However, this quickly leads to memory issues as the animations' length or the meshes' resolution increases.
 Increasing the network capacity adversely affects the situation, leading to overfitting as we often have sparse/limited training data.
 Also, treating the problem at the frame level is efficient, but leads to jittery motion without any temporal coupling.

 Inspired by the recent success of latent space diffusion models~\cite{rombach2021highresolution} over pixel space diffusion models, we ask if a similar latent space can be designed for (sparse) motion sequences.
 To this end, we propose \textit{Kinetic Codes}, a temporally-informed lightweight motion autoencoder, that we train over a collection of sparse (humanoid) motion sequences across all types of motion.
 (Since we only rely on keypoints, instead of body meshes/template, we call the latent space kinetic instead of kinematic.)
 Regularized by this latent space, we train a spatial and a temporal gradient predictor network.
 We couple the networks through differentiable spacetime integration and supervise the framework, in an end-to-end fashion.